 The proposal must then be sent to all creditors, who then consider it for the minimum notice period as above before the creditor's meeting can be held.
 This is usually done via video conference although creditors can request a physical meeting.
-We find that the HMRC team, called the Combined Voluntary Arrangement Service, prefers to have up to 3 weeks to consider the proposals, so we always allow more than the statutory 14 day minimum period for consideration.
+We find that the HMRC team, called the Combined Voluntary Arrangement Service, prefer to have up to 3 weeks to consider the proposals, so we always allow more than the statutory 14 day minimum period for consideration.

-Once approved, all notified and included creditors are legally bound for the debt "frozen" in the proposal.
+Once approved, all notified and included creditors are legally bound for the debt ''frozen'' in the proposal.
 No further legal action (except by leave of court) can be taken against the debtor company, and the creditors will receive dividends from the supervisor as described in the proposal.

 After the approval, the company must make the agreed contributions to the trust account administered by the supervisor.
-Failure to keep up with contributions is deemed a default and the company voluntary arrangement can be "aborted".
+Failure to keep up with contributions is deemed a default and the company voluntary arrangement can be ''aborted''.
 This usually leads to liquidation.

 In our opinion, the best way to avoid this is to structure the deal on the following basis.
 Prudent forecasts of directors should be further scaled back and modest forecast profits should be used as the basis for contributions BUT

 - No more than 50% of profits after tax and debt repayments over the deal period should be contributed.